Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/enablingToolkit.md

     Follow the steps

 **Note:** if your new settings aren't taken into account, clear the Shotgrid Desktop cache.
-To do so, exit Shotgrid Desktop and remove the `%APPDATA%\Shotgrid` directory.
+To do so, exit Shotgrid Desktop and remove the `%APPDATA%\Shotgun` directory.